• Skip to primary navigation

 How Big Could Your Pumpkin Grow?

 How Big Could Your Pumpkin Grow by Wendell Minor is a fantastic story to imagine just how big a pumpkin could grow.
-Minor uses various famous landmarks, such as the Mount Rushmore or the Grand Canyon to compare the sizes of pumpkins.
+Minor uses various famous landmarks, such as Mount Rushmore or the Grand Canyon to compare the sizes of pumpkins.
 How many different ways can you imagine your pumpkin could grow?

-This would be the perfect time to view pictures of a pumpkin patch as a class to study how varied pumpkins can be, in size, color and pattern.
+This would be the perfect time to view pictures of a pumpkin patch as a class to study how varied pumpkins can be, in size, color, and pattern.
 Bring in real pumpkins as a sensory activity.
 Do some Halloween science and order your pumpkins by size.
 Consider measuring a big pumpkin and stretching out the measurement to compare it to other things in the classroom.
 Math fun can be so simple with young learners!

 There Was an Old Lady Who Swallowed a Bat!